 One notable characteristic of elastin is its extraordinary flexibility, which allows tissues like skin, blood vessels, and lungs to stretch and expand.
 Its presence in these tissues is crucial for their proper function, as it allows them to accommodate movement, volume changes, and other physiological demands.
 Elastin fibers can extend up to twice their original length and recoil smoothly, ensuring the tissues remain resilient and adaptable to various physical stressors.

-See also How Can You Use Protein Powder
+See also How Much Protein In Cantaloupe

 Elastin owes its exceptional elasticity to its unique amino acid composition.
 Rich in amino acids like glycine, valine, alanine, and proline, elastin is highly capable of undergoing rapid structural deformations without losing its overall integrity.
 The cross-linking of these amino acids forms a durable yet flexible network within tissues, enabling them to stretch and respond to dynamic forces.